deltaclock/unipi-python/README.md

 #### Rot13 Benchamrks
 The most interesting script in the repo (imo).

-+Note: This will take more depending on cpu power but not more than 30sec.
++Note: This will take more depending on cpu power but no more than 30sec.

 ##### Example Result of the Benchmark